Great Elm Capital Corporation (GECC)'s Financial Results Comparing With Neuberger Berman Real Estate Securities Income Fund Inc. (NYSEAMERICAN:NRO) | New Business Observer

 |31.33%

-For the past year Great Elm Capital Corporation was less bullish than Neuberger Berman Real Estate Securities Income Fund Inc.
+For the past year Great Elm Capital Corporation has weaker performance than Neuberger Berman Real Estate Securities Income Fund Inc.

 Neuberger Berman Real Estate Securities Income Fund, Inc. is a closed-ended equity mutual fund launched and managed by Neuberger Berman LLC.
 It is co-managed by Neuberger Berman Management LLC.
 The fund invests in the public equity markets of the United States.
 It typically invests in stocks of companies operating in the real estate sector including real estate investment trusts.
 The fund invests in growth stocks of companies operating across all market capitalizations.
 It employs a fundamental analysis including direct real estate analysis, on-site real estate analysis, and frequent meetings with company management to make its investments.
 The fund benchmarks the performance of its portfolio against the NAREIT Equity Index and S&P 500 Index.
 Neuberger Berman Real Estate Securities Income Fund, Inc was formed on October 28, 2003 and is domiciled in the United States.